vectordotdev/vector/docs/highlights/2020-11-26-0-11-upgrade-guide.md

 ```

 This is incorrect as Vector should not alter your data in this way.
 This has
-been corrected and you're events will keep `.` in their key names.
+been corrected and your events will keep `.` in their key names.

 There is nothing you need to do to upgrade except understand that your data
 structure may change if it contained `.` characters in the keys.